msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 `regenerateDataTableFilters`: if you have ["filter data" columns](Data-View-Filters.md#handling-complex-data-structures) defined for filtering this data table, the `regenerateDataTableFilters` flag will ensure that the "generateFilterDataFields" script will run and compute the relevant filter data values for the new record.
 By default this is `false`, but you should enable it for all instances of `modifyRecord` where you are inserting data that can be viewed in [Data Views](Data-View.md).
 Even if you have no filter data filters defined currently, having this set to `true` ensures that any definitions you configure in the future will automatically create the appropriate filter data values for new records.

-`noChangeLog`: The `modifyRecord` action causes an entry to be added to the `data_changelog` database table so we have a record of all data modifications done in the system.
-This can be over-ridden by setting `noChangeLog: true`.
-It is not recommended to use this in most cases -- we want an audit trail.
+`noChangeLog`: The `modifyRecord` action causes an entry to be added to the `data_changelog` database table so we have a record of all data modifications (after record's initial creation) done in the system.
+This can be over-ridden by setting `noChangeLog: true` (or `noChangeLog: false` if you need to add a log for new record creation).
+It is not recommended to change the default in most cases -- we want an audit trail.
 It is mostly used by a few core actions so we don't clutter up the changelog table with common application table changes, etc.

 **Notes:**

 - fields with a value of `null` will be omitted from the database update, so any current values will remain unchanged.
-- you can create/update an record without creating/updating the JOIN table by explicitly setting `shouldCreateJoinTable: false`
+- you can create a record without adding a JOIN table record by explicitly setting `shouldCreateJoinTable: false`
 - the data type of each field is set the first time a record is added with that field in it, so subsequent insertions/updates *must* match the data type for that field.

 ---